-Are you about to implement your new Epicor ERP Product Configurator?
+Are you about to implement your new Epicor Kinetic ERP Product Configurator?
 Are you finding the process challenging?
 It would help if you had Tomerlin-ERP’s Epicor Kinetic ERP training staff to assist your staff with the launch of your new Epicor Kinetic Product Configurator.

-By now most, if not all, of you have heard of the Epicor Product Configurator and some of you may be very familiar with it.
-For those of you who are not that familiar with the Configurator here is a brief list of things that it can do for you:
+By now, most, if not all, of you have heard of the Epicor® Kinetic Product Configurator, and some of you may be very familiar with it.
+For those of you who are not that familiar with the Configurator, here is a brief list of things that it can do for you:

 1. Automate the part configuration, engineering, or quoting process.
 This is crucial during the sales process to ensure the customers get what they need.